 Then shape the dough using this method.
 Put banneton with dough into a plastic grocery bag, or garbage bag, so that it doesn't dry out, and let cold proof in refrigerator, overnight, for about 10 hours.
 Alternatively, you can let it go through its final rise on the counter top, covered, until almost doubled again.

-Preheat your oven to 475 degrees F. When oven is preheated, take dough out of refrigerator, cover with a piece of parchment (cut larger than the banneton) and a cutting board or large plate on top of the parchment, and flip banneton onto counter so that seam is now on the parchment.
+Preheat your oven, with dutch oven in it, to 475 degrees F. When oven is preheated, take dough out of refrigerator, cover with a piece of parchment (cut larger than the banneton) and a cutting board or large plate on top of the parchment, and flip banneton onto counter so that seam is now on the parchment.
 Lift banneton off.
 Gently rub a bit of flour onto the top, and score the dough.

 Lift parchment with bread into a dutch oven, put lid on.

 Turn oven down to 450 degrees F, and slide pot into oven on middle rack, and bake with cover on for 25 minutes.
 Remove cover, turn heat down to 435 degrees F, and bake for another 20 minutes, until exterior is golden brown and crispy.

 Let cool for one hour before cutting.
 Store bread in a plastic bag, cut side down for up to four days.